 With most storm door handle problems, the best fix is a quick and inexpensive replacement.
 For a few simple problems, though, you might not have to go that far.
 A little troubleshooting can go a long way toward getting your storm door operating correctly again and can save you few bucks.

-Latch Has to be Lifted to Open
+Latch Has to Be Lifted to Open

-Remove the handle by taking out the retaining screws, usually two located at the top and bottom of the inside handle.
+- Remove the handle by taking out the retaining screws, usually two located at the top and bottom of the inside handle.

-Turn the handle over and, if necessary, reverse the latch nose.
-Replace the handle and reinsert and tighten the retaining screws.
+- Turn the handle over and, if necessary, reverse the latch nose.

-Door Handle Won't Latch
+The Door Handle Won't Latch

-Adjust the striker plate, which will have two screws mounted in adjustable slots.
+- Adjust the striker plate, which will have two screws mounted in adjustable slots.
 Loosen the screws, reposition the striker and retighten the screws.
 Test and readjust to get a perfect close.
 You want the door closed tight, but you should not have to pull.

-Replace the handle if the striker and closer seem to be in working order.
+- Replace the handle if the striker and closer seem to be in working order.
 Purchase a similar model and follow the directions provided.

-Handle Comes Off or is Loose
+The Handle Comes Off or Is Loose

+A handle that's loose or falling off usually just needs to have its screws tightened, or possibly replaced.
+Tighten any screws that are loose, using a standard screwdriver; it's too easy to overtighten screws with a drill or power screwdriver.
+If any screws are missing, replace them with matching screws.
 Install new screws and make sure they are tight.
 If your handle is painted, you may want spray paint to touch up the screw heads to match.

-Flip the button spring.
+- Flip the button spring.
 The button handle has a spring that is roughly cone-shaped.
 If the small end of the spring is toward the door, it may slip into the door hole and bind.